APT CTF Write Up

 FLAG : APT{python_b_thon_w_bla_thon}

-In this challenge, participants were given a Windows executable ransomware and an encrypted flag file.
+In this challenge, I gave participants a Windows executable ransomware and an encrypted flag file.
 Their objective was to reverse engineer the binary and its encryption method to recover the original file.

 Static Analysis